-Towards the end of the 2-week period we will ask you to complete a questionnaire booklet that asks you about different possible symptoms such as fatigue, how you feel your MS symptoms have been affecting you, or about your experience with the Floodlight study app.
+Towards the end of the 2-week period we will ask you to complete a questionnaire about your experience with the Floodlight study app.

-Final visit: During this visit we will measure your walking and balance using specialised sensors that are placed on your body.
+Final Visit: During this visit we will measure your walking and balance using specialised sensors that are placed on your body.
 We will compare these measures to the signals recorded from smartphones that will be placed around your waist and in pockets of shorts that we will supply.
 We will ask you to undertake tests of walking on a treadmill and walking in a corridor.
 We will also look at your balance when you are standing.
 To make sure you are safe while walking on the treadmill and undertaking the balance tasks, you will wear a safety harness.
 We will give you plenty of rest.
 It is fine if you cannot manage all of the tests because they are too difficult or too tiring.